 The best thing about choosing Wellington or the Wairarapa is that you are spoiled for choice.
 Whether you want a beach, church, garden, vineyard or an indoor wedding, there is definitely a venue for you, no matter the amount of guests or your style/theme.
 In all honesty, the hardest part about finding a venue in Wellington or the Wairarapa will be narrowing it down to only one.

 Blair grew up in Wellington, and for a few years while we lived in Hawkes Bay and Bay of Plenty, we spent a lot of time in the region, so I’m fairly familiar with it and have even attended a couple of Wellington weddings myself.

 Find Wedding Venues in Wellington

-To find a beautiful wedding venue that’s right for you, there’s a few ways to start, but of course my first tip has to be to head to my new wedding vendor directory, www.ourwedding.co.nz!
+To find a beautiful wedding venue that’s right for you, there’s a few ways to start, but there’s a few wedding vendor directories which are ideal to start with.
+Our Wedding is the most comprehensive, as it is currently free for vendors, rather than just being an advertising space.
 Once you’ve browsed what’s available, my second favourite method is to browse local photographers’ websites and go from there.
 Browse google, facebook, instagram, magazines and other New Zealand wedding blogs) for Wellington wedding photographers, and have a look at their portfolio.
 This gives you the ability to not only find a beautiful location, but also helps you to work out what style of photography, and perhaps even style of wedding you like.

 Naturally, wedding photographers will feature their most beautiful weddings on their site, and you’re likely to come across venues you’ve never seen before too.
 Not only that, but you’ll discover the best local photography spots and hideaways nearby those wedding venues – which can be huge drawcards too, and help you choose a venue.